cornelius-muhatia/icube-tasks/question-four/README.md

 > A live instance of the application can also be found at: [http://34.69.229.194:9090/swagger-ui.html](http://34.69.229.194:9090/swagger-ui.html)

 **Note:**
-> The application runs on port 9090.
+> 1. The application runs on port 9090.
 If you want to use a different port add the following environment variable before running the application:
     ```
     export SERVER_PORT=8080
     ```
 replace "8080" with your preferred port.
+>  1. The database file is stored in Documents folder(iou-test-db.mv.db)